jsherman212/svc_stalker/README.md

 # svc_stalker

-svc_stalker is a pongoOS module which hooks XNU's `handle_svc` to call `exception_triage`, sending a Mach exception message to userland exception ports.
-This message is sent before the system call happens, so you're free to view/modify registers inside your exception handler before returning from it & giving control back to the kernel to carry out the system call.
+svc_stalker is a pongoOS module which hooks XNU's `handle_svc` to call `exception_triage`, sending a mach exception message to userland exception ports.
+This message is sent before the system call/mach trap happens, so you're free to view/modify registers inside your exception handler before returning from it & giving control back to the kernel to carry out the system call/mach trap.

 Requires `libusb`: `brew install libusb`

 Requires `perl`: `brew install perl`

 ## Building